 The etymological analysis naturally made way for ideas on Trebaruna’s nature and functions.
-So, if Leite de Vasconcelos saw Her as being originally a penate of sorts (1905: 301), Lambrino noted the present of trebo- in communal names, putting forward the idea that She was a tutelary goddess of one or more tribes, which he sought to support based also on the fact that altars to Her were found in different places (Encarnação 2015: 290).
+So, if Leite de Vasconcelos saw her as being originally a penate of sorts (1905: 301), Lambrino noted the present of trebo- in communal names, putting forward the idea that she was a tutelary goddess of one or more tribes (Encarnação 2015: 290).
 The same goes for Marques Leitão, who rejected the aquatic interpretation – at least in the case of the altars from the Portuguese district of Castelo Branco – and saw Trebaruna as a deity of a settlement (2015: 122).
-Alarcão was equally skeptical of a watery nature, even noting with some irony that, for Prósper, everything seems to be a river deity.
+Alarcão was equally sceptical of a watery nature, even noting with some irony that, for Prósper, everything seems to be a river deity.
 Instead, he opted for the domestic hypothesis, thus adding greater diversity to the regional Lusitanian pantheon by making Trebaruna an equivalent of Hestia (Alarcão 2009: 106).

 3. Work hypothesis

 It’s hard to choose from different theories when there’s no obvious contact point between them.
 In other words, there’s no harmonizing concept, animal or plant that can gather a simultaneously aquatic, domestic and military symbolism and thus sum up Trebaruna’s nature in a coherent fashion.
-In Reve’s case, that role is performed by the mountain, which is both the meeting point of the sky and earth and the place where large rivers are born; for Bandua, the harmonizing element if His apotropaic character, for Endovélico the chthonic interior of a large hill and, for Quangeio, the dog with all its layers of meaning.
+In Reve’s case, that role is performed by the mountain, which is both the meeting point of the sky and earth and the place where large rivers are born; for Bandua, the harmonizing element is his apotropaic character; for Endovélico the chthonic interior of a large hill; and for Quangeio, the dog with all its layers of meaning.
 But for Trebaruna?
 It’s complicated…

-It’s true that She also lacks titles related to individual or family names and even though there are examples of that for other deities.
-Take Araco, known from a single votive inscription from Lisbon’s district where He’s called Arantoniceo, which may come from a person’s given or surname (Olivares Pedreño 2002: 62.2).
-However, ancient houses generally had no piped water.
+However, note that ancient houses generally had no piped water.
 Supply was made through fountains where people collected water using jars, meaning that the goddess who presided over the proper functioning and cleanliness of a house and its inhabitants could naturally be that of the local fountain.
-Which, by association, would make Her a domestic deity as well.
-Or to use Jorge de Alarcão’s line of reasoning (2009: 106), if Greeks and Roman homes were symbolized by the hearth, pre-Roman Lusitanians may have awarded that role to the local fountain – or well or river – where their villages collected their water.
+Which, by association, would make her a domestic deity as well.
+Or to use Jorge de Alarcão’s line of reasoning (2009: 106), if Greeks and Roman homes were symbolized by the hearth, pre-Roman Lusitanians may have awarded that role to the local fountain – or well or river – where villagers collected their water.

 Does this means that there’s an overlap with Nabia?
 Certainly, although one could argue that Trebaruna’s sphere of influence was limited to human settlements.
 But even if that’s not the case, judging by the archaeological remains, the two goddesses’ cult areas hardly overlapped, which highlights what was said in point 2 of the general notions.